solidi/learning-notes/interviews/career-tips.md

 - [Focus on the people and relationship building - technical will come.]

 ### What are your current career objectives?
-- Continue a path on management, building generative engineering teams.
+- Continue a path on management, building generative engineering teams. ron westrum.
     - Building engineering leaders
     - showing others the meta

 ### What’s your number one non-technical skill?
 - My sense of humor and playfulness with engineering humor.
-Understanding how to speak to an engineer.
+Understanding how to speak to an engineer. little things are important.
     - xkcd, commit strip, timely humor etc.
     - build respect effectively because we speak the same language.
     - "hit box story" how i bumped into a wall and blamed it on faulty hitboxes.